Volvo Super Olympian: Singapore

-In late 1999, Volvo delivered one Volgren CR222LD-bodied Super Olympian to the then Singapore Bus Service for trial purposes.
-It was Singapore's first low floor "Superbus", and had advanced specifications at time of introduction.
+In late 1999, Volvo delivered one Volgren CR222LD-bodied Super Olympian to the then Singapore Bus Services for trial purposes.
+Registered as SBS9888Y, it was Singapore's first low floor "Superbus", and had advanced specifications at the time of introduction.
 Originally deployed on routes serving the then new Sengkang New Town, it was transferred to Ang Mo Kio bus depot in 2004.
-This bus was burnt in a depot fire in 2010, and was subsequently written off.
+This bus was destroyed in the Ang Mo Kio bus depot (AMDEP) fire of 2010, and was subsequently written off.
+SBS9888Y were equipped with ZF Ecomat 4HP 590 4-speed automatic transmission.

-Satisfied with the trial, SBS purchased 51 Volvo Super Olympians in 2000.
+Satisfied with the trial, SBS purchased 51 Volvo B10TL Super Olympian units in 2000.
 These buses were the last to be ordered by SBS prior to their rebranding to SBS Transit.
 50 were bodied with an updated Volgren CR222LD bodywork, with one entering service in April 2002 and the remaining buses entering service in early 2003.
 They were also the first buses to be registered with the new SBS Transit livery.
 One bus was built completely by Volgren in Australia, and hence equipped with a Transit Media electronic destination signage (EDS).
 The rest, which were assembled locally, debuted with plastic destination signages initially and were retrofitted with LECIP electronic destination displays in 2012.
 All buses of this batch had served out of Ang Mo Kio, Toa Payoh and Bedok North depots throughout their lifespan.
-While most units have since been scrapped between April and June 2020, two units are currently preserved.
-One unit has been exported to Hong Kong for preservation, while the other unit is currently preserved and repurposed at a special education school in Singapore.
+All units were retired between January 2020 and April 2020 and replaced by MAN A95 units.
+While most buses have since been scrapped and de-registered between April and June 2020, two units are currently preserved.
+SBS9844Z has been exported to Hong Kong for preservation, while the other unit (SBS9817C) is now currently preserved and repurposed at a special education school in Singapore which has since been scrapped sometime in 2025.
+They were equipped with a Volvo D10A-285 engine (9,603cc), that is compliant with Euro 2 emission standards and fitted with a Voith DIWA 863.3 3-speed automatic transmission (except SBS9888Y).

-In early 2005, the last Volvo Super Olympian, debuted with a prototype ComfortDelGro Engineering (CDGE) bodywork, which later form the basis of the subsequent first batch of Volvo B9TLs debuting in the following year.
-Originally deployed to Bukit Batok depot, it was transferred to Toa Payoh depot in 2012, where it was refurbished with yellow seats and its original Transit Media EDS replaced with a LECIP EDS.
+In early 2005, the last Volvo Super Olympian B10TL, debuted with a prototype ComfortDelGro Engineering (CDGE) bodywork, which later form the basis of the subsequent first batch of Volvo B9TLs debuting in the following year.
+Originally deployed to Bukit Batok Depot (BBDEP), it was transferred to Braddell Bus Park (BRBP) in 2012, where it was refurbished with an interior featuring red seats with yellow priority seats, and its original Transit Media EDS replaced with a LED-based standalone LECIP EDS.
 It is also the last non-wheelchair accessible bus in Singapore.
-It was taken out of revenue service at the end of 2020, and scrapped together with 33 Volvo B9TL double deckers between April and June 2021 due to poor quality and performance.
+It was taken out of revenue service at the end of November 2020; de-registered and scrapped together with 33 Volvo B9TL PSV/ComfortDelGro Engineering (CDGE) double deckers between April and June 2021 due to poor quality and performance.

 Replacement

-Production of Volvo Super Olympian ended in 2004 and 2005 after completion of the last order from Kowloon Motor Bus and SBS Transit.
+Production of the Volvo Super Olympian ended in 2004 and 2005 after completion of the last order from Kowloon Motor Bus and SBS Transit.
 Its successor was the Volvo B9TL.